KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 This OpString contains the text string representing the filename.
 This information is added to the validation error message.

+For online compilation when there is no "file", only the line number information is reported.

 #### OpSource Processing

 The SPIR-V built with source-level debug info also contains OpSource instructions that